 · Boasting about being "indexed" by academic social networking sites (like ResearchGate) and standard identifiers (like ISSNs and DOIs) as if they were prestigious or reputable bibliographic databases.

 Think.
 Check.
-Submit. helps researchers identify trusted journals and publishers for their research.
-Through a range of tools and practical resources, this international, cross-sector initiative aims to educate researchers, promote integrity, and build trust in credible research and publications.
+Submit. helps researchers identify trusted journals and publishers for their scientific research.
+Through a range of tools and practical resources, this international, cross-sector initiative aims to educate researchers, promote integrity, and build trust in credible research and scientific publications.